 a.
 Motions to Authorize a Vote of No Confidence.

+i.
 There are two avenues that can be used to initiate the authorization of a Vote of No Confidence.

-Any Senator, when accompanied by a written second to the motion from another Senator, may bring a motion to hold a Vote of No Confidence.
+a.)Any Senator, when accompanied by a written second to the motion from another Senator, may bring a motion to hold a Vote of No Confidence.

+b.)
 Any ten (10) eligible faculty members (Section I.A.
 Faculty Defined) may bring a petition to hold a Vote of No Confidence.

+ii.
 Authorization motions must be submitted to the Faculty Senate Chair at least ten (10) working days before the next regular meeting of the Faculty Senate when the motion is intended to be introduced.
 This motion charges the EC to conduct a Vote of No confidence.
 The motion must include:

+a.)
 Name and title of administrator;

+b.)
 Instructions guiding how the vote is to be conducted (i.e. Time/day, voting period, who may vote);

+c.)
 The specific ballot language;

+d.)
 Reason and justification for the Vote of No Confidence.

+iii.
 Methods of conflict resolution reasonably available (e.g. informal talks, mediation, etc.) should have been exhausted before bringing a motion for a Vote of No Confidence to the Senate.

+b.
 Committee Review of the Motion for a Vote of No Confidence

+i.
 The EC—or an ad hoc committee appointed by the EC—will be charged with reviewing the motion for any procedural or factual content before it goes to the floor of the Senate.
 The reviewing committee may consult with individuals or groups (e.g. originator(s) or subject of the vote) as needed while assessing any claims made in support of the motion.

+ii.
 If the EC or Ad Hoc committee determines that additional time is needed to review any claims or procedural issues, the committee may request an additional delay until the following meeting.
 However, the motion must be brought to the floor of the Senate at the following meeting (within 2 regularly scheduled Faculty Senate meetings since being submitted to the Faculty Senate Chair) unless withdrawn by the originator(s).